top of page

 117.jpg

-Mark was born in Ukraine and started his musical life in Kharkiv.
+Mark Kadin was born in Ukraine and started his musical life in Kharkiv.
 He studied conducting at the Russian Academy of Music in Moscow 1987-1993.
 While still a student he began his conducting career in 1990 in the Moscow Ensemble of Contemporary Music and the Youth State Symphony Orchestra “Young Russia”.
 As Assistant conductor he worked with Mstislav Rostropovich, Kent Nagano, Valery Gergiev, Michael Tilson-Thomas, Evgeny Svetlanov, Alexander Lazarev and Paavo Berglund.

 bottom of page